-B. Safety Fitness Ratings
+C. Safety Fitness Ratings

 An interstate carrier is required to meet minimum safety fitness standards.
 In order to meet these standards, a carrier must have adequate safety management controls in place to reduce the risks associated with (1) commercial driver’s license standard violations, (2) inadequate levels of financial responsibility, (3) the use of unqualified drivers, (4) improper use and driving of motor vehicles, (5) unsafe vehicles operating on the highways, (6) failure to maintain accident registers and copies of accident reports, (7) the use of fatigued drivers, (8) inadequate inspection, repair and maintenance of vehicles, (9) improper transportation of hazardous materials, and (10) motor vehicle accidents and hazardous materials incidents.
 The Federal Highway Administration (“FHWA”) performs an annual compliance review on each carrier and assigns it a safety rating.
 A carrier’s safety rating is based on the adequacy of safety management controls, frequency and severity of regulatory violations, frequency and severity of regulatory violations identified in roadside inspections, the number and frequency of out-of-service driver/vehicle violations, frequency of accidents, and the number and severity of violations of state safety rules.

 The FMCSA provides notice to the carrier of its safety rating and reports a list of compliance deficiencies which the motor carrier must correct.
 A “satisfactory” rating means that the motor carrier has in place adequate safety management controls to meet the safety fitness standards.
 A “conditional” or “unsatisfactory” rating means a motor carrier does not have adequate safety management controls in place.
 A carrier rated “unsatisfactory” is prohibited from operating commercial vehicles.
 A carrier may petition the FMCSA for a review of its rating after taking corrective actions to remedy any problems and defects in its operations.
 Motor carriers domiciled in Mexico are subject to intensified monitoring by frequent safety audits and inspections.
-The safety rating and other information for each registered interstate carrier is available at the website: www.safersys.org.

 Contact Our Atlanta, Georgia Semi-Tractor Trailer Accident Attorneys